BJJ Glossary: Every Term You Need to Know

 R.

-Reverse triangle — a submission that uses the legs to compress the opponent’s neck from the top position.
+Reverse triangle – a triangle choke variation applied from the top position.

 S.

-Side control — a dominant position where one fighter lies across the opponent’s torso, perpendicular to their body.
+Side control – a dominant control position where one fighter lies perpendicular across the opponent’s torso.
+Achieved after passing the guard (3 points in IBJJF).

-Spider guard — a guard that controls the opponent using grips on the sleeves and feet on the biceps.
+Spider guard – an open guard where the bottom player grips both sleeves and places their feet on the opponent’s biceps.
+Very strong for distance management.

-Sprawl — a defensive technique used to prevent a takedown by quickly moving the legs backward.
+Sprawl – a defensive technique used to stop a takedown by driving your hips back and your legs away from the attacker.

-Submission — a technique used to force an opponent to tap out due to pain or risk of injury.
+Submission – a technique that forces the opponent to tap out due to pain, the threat of injury, or loss of consciousness.
+Includes chokes and joint locks.

-Sweep — a technique used to reverse positions from the bottom, putting the opponent on their back.
+Sweep – a technique used to reverse positions from bottom to top.
+Worth 2 points in IBJJF competition.

 T.

-Takedown — a technique used to bring an opponent from a standing position to the ground.
+Takedown – a technique used to bring a standing opponent to the ground.
+Worth 2 points in IBJJF.

-Tap / Tap out — the act of tapping the opponent or the mat to signal submission and end the exchange.
+Tap / Tap out – the act of tapping your opponent, the mat, or yourself to signal you give up to a submission.
+The most important safety rule in BJJ.

-Top player — a fighter who prefers to fight from the top position.
+Top player – a fighter who prefers to fight from the top position, passing guard and applying pressure.

-Triangle choke — a submission that uses the legs to compress the opponent’s neck and one arm.
+Triangle choke – a submission that uses the legs to form a triangle around the opponent’s neck and one arm, compressing the carotid arteries.

-Turtle position — a defensive position where a fighter is on their hands and knees with their back facing the opponent.
+Turtle position – a defensive position where the fighter is on their hands and knees with their back facing the opponent.
+A transitional position, not somewhere you want to stay.

 U.

-Underhook — a grip where the arm goes under the opponent’s arm, used to control posture and set up techniques.
+Underhook – a grip where your arm goes under the opponent’s arm.
+Having the underhook is often the key to controlling the position, in half guard and standing.

 V.